Skyline-College-Computer-Science-Club/stem-center-heatmap/README.md

 # Stem-Center-Heatmap

+To run the heatmap with the simple UI,
+1. 'cd' into streamlit/ folder
+2. Run 'streamlit run app.py' in terminal
+3. Paste given link into web browser

 <h2>Goal</h2>
 <p>The end product we will get building this project is an insight analysis on student traffic at Skyline College’s STEM Center.
 We will be building an end-to-end pipeline, starting from data cleaning to visualization.</p>